 This arrangement of optional subjects in law is made to allow the student to have specialization to some extent in a specified group.
 It will be mandatory for the student to choose subjects as given in explanation 1.

 • Explanation: 3

-University may offer all or any of the groups of specialized Hon's course at its discretion.
-The student has to choose the group at the beginning of the semester and based on first come first serve basis the group will be allocated.
+University may offer all or any of the groups of specialized Hon's course at its discretion and the student has to choose the group at the beginning of the semester.